Brevigrapher/theinteractivebook/sources.md

 Havens, Earl. <i>Commonplace Books: A History of Manuscripts and Printed Books from Antiquity to the Twentieth Century</i>.
 New Haven: Beinecke Rare Books and Manuscript Library, 2001.

+Karr Schmidt, Suzanne. <i>Interactive and Sculptural Printmaking in the Renaissance</i>.
+Leiden: Brill, 2017.

 Levy, F.J.
 “The Making of Camden’s Britannia,” <i>Bibliothèque d’Humanisme et Renaissance</i>, 26:1 (1964): 70-97.

 Multigraph Collective. <i>Interacting with Print</i>.
 Chicago: University of Chicago Press, 2018.